JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 ## Yarn

-To download and install your declared dependencies at build time, the plugin manages its own instance of the [Yarn](https://yarnpkg.com/lang/en/) package manager.
+By default, to download and install your declared dependencies at build time, the plugin manages its own instance of the [Yarn](https://yarnpkg.com/lang/en/) package manager.
 It works out of the box without additional configuration, but you can tune it or use Yarn already installed on your host.